DimYfantidis/University_Projects/README.md

 # 5th Semester
 * ## Computer Networks (Java)
+  Lesson's target is to introduce the students to internet protocols (TCP, HTTP etc.) and network programming.
+The assignment requests the implementation of a program/service that consists of a **Server** side and a **Client** side using sockets or Remote Method Invocation in Java.
+The two sides of the service can be executed in different computers and interact with each other through access to the internet.
 * ## Databases (SQL)
 * ## Operating Systems (C)
 * ## Systems and Signals (MATLAB)